5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	```shell
 	cd ~/Desktop && mkdir CodecDump && for c in /proc/asound/card*/codec#*; do f="${c/\/*card/card}"; cat "$c" > CodecDump/${f//\//-}.txt; done && zip -r CodecDump.zip CodecDump
 	```
 2. Store the generated `CodecDump.zip` on a medium which you can access later from within macOS (HDD, other USB stick, E-Mail, Cloud).
-You cannot store it on the Ventoy flash drive itself, since it's formatted in ExFat and can't be accessed by Linux without additional measures.
+You cannot store it on the Ventoy drive itself, since it's formatted in ExFat and can't be accessed by Linux without installing additional utilities.
-3. Reboot into macOS
+3. Reboot into macOS.
-4. Extract `CodecDump.zip` to the Desktop
+4. Extract `CodecDump.zip` to the Desktop.
+It contains a folder with one or more .txt files.
+We are only interested in `card1-codec#0.txt`, additional dumps are usually from HDMI audio devices of GPUs.
-5. ⚠️ Rename `card0-codec#0.txt` inside the "CodecDump" folder to `codec_dump.txt`.
-Otherwise the script we will use in Chapter III to convert the data will fail since it can't find the file.
+5. ⚠️ Rename `card0-codec#0.txt` to `codec_dump.txt`.
+Otherwise the script we will use later to convert it will fail.

 #### Relevant Codec data
 Amongst other things, the Codec dump text contains the following details: